Jamaica is certainly a cultural force.

 Yes.
 There are crimes, but it’s mainly isolated in certain areas – areas you probably won’t be going anyway.
 It’s fairly safe for tourists in Jamaica.

 You will have no issue if you’re just resort hopping during your stay.
 If you actually want to experience the culture, people and what this country has to offer in full detail, there are definitely a few things you need to be aware of.

-That being said, if you use your common sense, avoid the sketchy areas and ask locals for recommendations, you’ll have the time of your life in Jamaica without having seen the nasty sides.
+That being said, if you use your common sense, avoid sketchy areas and ask locals for recommendations, you’ll have the time of your life in Jamaica without having to see the nasty sides.